Why And How You Should Self-Publish Your Diary Or Journal

-If you keep a journal or diary on one of the several online life logs or software journaling applications, you also might be interested in publishing your secret thoughts in form of a book.
-The process of self-publishing is easier than you think (start with our Guide to Self Publishing).
+If you keep a journal or diary on one of the several online life logs or desktop journaling software, or if you publish your thoughts using a note-taking app, you also might be interested in publishing your secret thoughts in form of a book.
+The process of self-publishing is easier than you think (start with our guide to self publishing).

-I recently received my first self-published book of journal entries that I started in 2011, based on using the popular Mac and iOS Day One application (our Day One review).
+I recently received my first self-published book of journal entries that I started in 2011, based on using the popular Mac and iOS Day One application.
 This article explains why you might want to self-publish your own journal, and what to consider when planning to do so.

 Why Should You Self-Publish?